wtoivo/RM2-F2F-quali-book/book/02-preparation.Rmd

 ### Group Agreement (Lab 2)

 Please download the [group agreement template](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EX0j7-IboldEnapucgQ7h-YBERu8yPzvpIZa7R_AQu8jhw?e=hHbS8A).
 Then look at the list of potential items to include.
 These are provided within the template document itself, as well as below.
 As a group, discuss which items you want to include in addition to the standard ones provided, and if there are any you would like to edit or add outside of this list.
 Then, allocate tasks for the **group proposal** and upload this document individually to moodle before your Week 3 lab.
-You will be asked, separately, to allocate tasks for the Focus Group in **Week X.**
+You will be asked, separately, to allocate tasks for the Focus Group in your **Week 5 lab.**

-#### Group Agreement Items
+#### Group Agreement Items (see Lab 2)

 Here is a list of items you may want to discuss with your group and add to the group agreement:

-We all agree to establish a common timeline for the project and discuss any deviations from the timeline together as a group
+- We all agree to establish a common timeline for the project and discuss any deviations from the timeline together as a group
 - We all agree to communicate with each other openly and honestly about the project and get in touch with the course leads in the event of an unsolvable group conflict.
 - We all agree to respect each other's individual ways of working and will discuss these openly as a group.
 - We all agree to respect diversity in our group.
 This includes cultural differences, neurodiversity, different work/life situations and may manifest in different ways of working/approaching tasks.
 We agree to discuss our strengths as a group and divide tasks accordingly.